Guru Chandrasekharan: Career

 A production of particular note by the late guru is Himavante Makkal (Children of the Himalayas) which was created in 1964 as a response to the Indo-Chinese border conflict of the same year.
 Having seen it, V.V.
 Giri, the governor of Kerala at the time was so impressed that he invited Chandrasekharan to the Raj Bhavan of Kerala as an honoured guest.
 The following is an excerpt from his official praise for the play:

 "I am delighted to witness a performance a dance drama based on National Integration presented by Pratibha Nrithakala Kendra, Trivandrum, and directed by the famous and distinguished dancer Chandrasekharan.
 This play describes the various periods through which we have passed from Vedic period up to the present day.
 It is a most thought-provoking play and one who attends this function will feel enthused and inspired and would strengthen his spirit of patriotism and love of sacrifice for his country."

 In 1965 Guru Chandrasekharan composed a play which was the first of its kind (in any of the official languages) based on the Mahabharatha character Karna.
 Chandrasekharan played the role of Karna with a cast of over 100 others.
 It was presented in Trivandrum and ran for a considerable amount of time.
 It was produced by Kala Nilayam Theatres.
 He further produced another opera, Bhishmar, which was also based on a Mahabharata character of the same name.
 This production was undertaken entirely by his own production company and, while it was a critical success, failed financially, forcing him to withdraw from the scene.
 He did, however, undertake other artistic pursuits well into the 1980s.

 He was honoured by his peers in 1976 with an award from the Kerala Sangeetha Nataka Academy.
-At a public function to celebrate his Shashtipurthi (60th birthday) at Hassan Marrikar Hall, Trivandrum (with Prof. Ayappa Panicker acting as the master of ceremonies), he was conferred the title of "Guru" by the city of Trivandrum.
+At a public function to celebrate his Shashthipurthi (60th birthday) at Hassan Marrikar Hall, Trivandrum (with Prof. Ayappa Panicker acting as the master of ceremonies), he was conferred the title of "Guru" by the city of Trivandrum.
 Chandrasekharan has written several articles and periodicals about the dance forms of India.
 His book on Bharathanatyam Natiya Nirishanam is one of the defining works on the subject and was the culmination of research conducted under the Fellowship Award from the government of India.
 He was also a prolific oil painter and received an award from the government of Kerala for his art work in 1973.